 Truth to be told, you only want to know the amount that is eventually credited to your account.

-With Amazon Seller app, you directly get to see that amount without doing any calculations on your own.
+With Amazon Sellers app, you directly get to see that amount without doing any calculations on your own.

 2. Easy Access to Order Report